 How to serve: In many ways, tortellini is the great “in-between” type of pasta.
 Like ravioli, it’s filled and hearty enough to withstand pretty much any sauce you want.
 An oil dressing, a butter and cheese sauce, or a hearty red sauce will all work well with tortellini.
 Because it’s smaller than ravioli, you can also make soup with it.
 Tortellini soup recipes are quite popular and allow you to incorporate fresh ingredients year-round.

-BUITONI Spinach & Cheese Tortellini Refrigerated Pasta 9 oz.
+Buitoni Spinach & Cheese Tortellini Pasta, 9 Oz

 Mix it up with a spinach and cheese filling.